David: the designer

 As an overall creative individual, graphic design comes easily to David.
 His interest in technology, clear communication, and aesthetically pleasing visuals combine to create design that fits the current state of media.
 Whether it's a print ad, a business card, a social media posting, or a digital illustration, form and function can not only work hand in hand, they are responsible for the most effective forms of media.

-Download my portfolio here.
+Download my resume here.

 David: the artist